 CMU students who received their B.S. degree from ECE may use courses that were not used towards satisfying the B.S. degree to satisfy the M.S. degree course requirement.

 To remain as a student in good standing, the student must maintain a 3.0 QPA in course units and a separate 3.0 QPA in project units.
 The letter grades "A," "B," or "C," represent 4.0, 3.0, and 2.0 points in the QPA calculation, respectively.
 Transfer credits are not included in the QPA calculations.

 For the final degree requirements, the QPA is calculated using the highest, appropriate, scores of 96 units out of the first 120 course and project units attempted.
 The units used to calculate the QPA must satisfy the M.S. course requirement.

-Students in the Professional M.S. and IMB Programs who have identified a research project that they want to pursue in-depth, leading to a Ph.D. degree, may wish to take advantage of the project report.
-These students must complete one year (two semesters) in the Professional M.S. or IMB programs before they can apply to be admitted to the Ph.D./M.S.
+Students in the Professional M.S. and IMB Programs may apply to the Ph.D. program.
+These students must complete one year (two semesters) in the Professional M.S. or IMB programs before they can apply to be admitted to the Ph.D.
 Program.